St John's Schoolhouse Museum

 Visitors will find extensive photographic displays which show the growth and development of Canberra from a scattered farming community to the national capital.

 Scrapbooks dating from 1954 to the present are held at the Schoolhouse.
 They consist of newspaper cuttings, brochures, photos, letters and journal articles relating to the Schoolhouse, St John’s Church, other Canberra churches, the Campbell family and the history of Canberra.
 Royal visits, heritage issues and other local interest stories are also included.

-Because of COVID-19 the museum will be closed until the end of April and then reviewed.
+Because of COVID-19 the museum is closed until further notice.